Tackling waste sector challenges

 Our experienced installers are also electrically trained and can therefore configure control panels for automatic door operations that can also interface with unloading vehicles.

-Further details on our Speedor Storm can be found here.
-You can read about our work with Veolia, West Mercia EFW and more recently our work to supply seven insulated shutters and a Speedor Storm at the Dundee and Angus EFW plant at Baldovie.
+Find out more about our Speedor Storm.
+You can read about our work in the waste sector with Veolia, West Mercia EFW and more recently our work to supply seven insulated shutters and a Speedor Storm at the Dundee and Angus EFW plant at Baldovie.